Geolocation

 IPv4 Geolocation Data

-The free geolocation database for all IPv4 addresses as CSV (Documentation)
+The free geolocation database for all IPv4 addresses in CSV format

 IPv6 Geolocation Data

-The free geolocation database for all IPv6 addresses as CSV (Documentation)
+The free geolocation database for all IPv6 addresses in CSV format

 # Full IP to Geolocation Database

 The commercial IP geolocation database contains the full geolocation database that is used in the API in the location field.
 The database is updated at least twice per week.
-The geolocation database is sourced from WHOIS records, active latency probing (ping, traceroute) and reverse DNS lookups.
+The geolocation database is sourced from WHOIS records, active latency probing (ping, traceroute), RFC 8805 Geofeeds and reverse DNS lookups.

 Full IPv4 Geolocation Data